 - Available Materials: Most of the materials in Joyner's collections are available to be loaned to or photocopied for DE patrons, with the notable exclusions being circulating equipment (e.g. laptops, e-book readers, and cameras) and most items in Special Collections.
 If your request is for an item that we cannot provide due to the material's condition or format, or because of library policy, we will attempt to locate a copy at another library through ILL Borrowing.
 If the material cannot be found elsewhere, your remaining options may be to come to the library to use the material or to speak with Research & Instructional Services to get help locating other materials that might fulfill your need.
 Requests for materials not owned by Joyner Library will be transferred to ILL Borrowing requests and those rules will apply.

 - Making Requests: Both requests for materials owned by Joyner Library and for those not owned must be placed through ILLiad.
-To speed delivery of materials from Joyner to you, please include in the DE request forms the collection/location and call number, both of which are available in catalog.

 - Delivery/Shipping: Most article/photocopy requests will be provided to you by email as a link to a PDF file saved on our web server.
 Books and media materials will be sent to you via UPS Ground service.
 To receive UPS materials, you must provide the ILL Department with a physical address; PO boxes are not accepted by UPS.
 You may have materials delivered to your home, place of work, or any secure location.
 Items sent to you that must be returned will have included in each package a return prepaid UPS shipping label.
 To return an item, simply place it back into the shipping packaging, seal it with tape, place the return shipping label on the outside, and drop it off at your local UPS location, or call UPS to schedule a pick-up.